Archdiocese of San Francisco

-The Archdiocese of San Francisco (Latin: Archdiœcesis Sancti Francisci; Spanish: Arquidiócesis de San Francisco) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in the northern California region of the United States.
-The Archdiocese of San Francisco was erected on July 29, 1853, by Pope Pius IX.
+The Archdiocese of San Francisco (Latin: Archdiœcesis Sancti Francisci; Spanish: Arquidiócesis de San Francisco) is a diocese of the Catholic Church in the northern California region of the United States.
+It was erected in 1853.
 Its cathedral is the Cathedral of Saint Mary of the Assumption.

 Territory

 The Archdiocese of San Francisco covers San Francisco, Marin County, and San Mateo County.
 It is the metropolitan see of a province that includes the following suffragan dioceses: